roystondz/DSA/README.md

 - Append it to the word String and incremetn i
 - omce the word is obtained
 - reverse the word again
 - if the length of the word is greater than 0.
-Append it to the answer
+Append it to the answer with a space
+- While reteuring return the substr 1.
 - [code](https://github.com/roystondz/DSA/blob/main/151ReverseWordsInAString.cpp)